 Some of the suites there have their own kitchens, in case you feel like eating in and enjoying the views.

-Hop from one city to another with a trip to Vancouver, one of the most vibrant and exciting destinations in Canada.
+Hop from one city to another with a trip from Seattle to Vancouver, one of the most vibrant and exciting destinations in Canada.

 Thanks to its diverse population, top-notch food scene, incredibly picturesque setting and countless other factors, Vancouver is consistently ranked one of the world's most liveable cities.